yonigottesman/yonigottesman.github.io/_posts/2020-11-17-wgan-controllable-generation.markdown

     z.data = z + (z.grad*lr) # 4
 ```

-In my [implementation]() I store the fake image in each step so I can later display how the fake image changes until its smiling:
+When displaying the fake image from each iteration you can see how it gradually changes towards having a smile on the face:

 ![smile generation]({{ "/assets/controll_gan/smile_generation.png" | absolute_url }}){:height="100%" width="100%"}